Global Oneness Project Premieres New Film At Tribeca Film Festival!

 The team behind Global Oneness Project will have their latest film, Earthrise, premiere at this year's Tribeca Film Festival on the 21st of April!
 Earthrise, by award-winning Director Emmanuel Vaughan-Lee, sees the Apollo 8 astronauts recount and reflect on their experience of capturing the first image of Earth from Space back in 1968.

-The entire film is told solely by the Apollo 8 astonauts, as we hear in the trailer above, and explores the beauty, awe and grandeur of the Earth against the eternal blackness of space.
+The entire film is told solely by the Apollo 8 astonauts, and explores the beauty, awe and grandeur of the Earth against the eternal blackness of space.

 It has been fifty years since this image was first shared with the world and had a lasting impact on astronauts and humanity at the time, transcending the barriers of religion, politics and nations.
 The emotive power of the photograph helped to kickstart the environmental movement, helped humanity to see our Earth as one ecosystem and is one of the most iconic and widely reproduced and distrubuted images in history.